Silica Dust Health Hazards and Protection

-Provide bathroom facilities in the plant with toilets, showers, sinks and individual lockers for storing fresh changes of clothing.
-Make two changing rooms available to all plant workers: one in which they change from home clothes into clean work clothes and store their home clothes during working hours; and another in which they change out of work clothes at the end of a working day before showering and changing back into home clothes.
+Provide bathroom facilities in the workplace with toilets, showers, sinks and individual lockers for storing fresh changes of clothing.
+Make two changing rooms available to all workers: one in which they change from home clothes into clean work clothes and store their home clothes during working hours; and another in which they change out of work clothes at the end of a working day before showering and changing back into home clothes.

 DESIGNATED WORK CLOTHES

 Workers should wear only designated work clothes, including footwear and socks.
-Workers should leave their work clothes and shoes in the workplace and never remove them from the plant.
+Workers should leave their work clothes and shoes in the workplace and never remove them from the workplace.
 Employers should provide explanations on the importance of separating work clothes from clean clothes.

 Employers should launder all employees’ working clothes and provide them with clean working clothes each day.